-To draw up an Action Plan, simply list the tasks that you need to carry out to achieve your objective, in the order that you need to complete them.
+To draw one up, simply list the tasks that you need to carry out to achieve your objective, in the order that you need to complete them.
 (This is very simple, but it is still very useful!)

 Use the three-step process below to help you:

 Step 1: Identify Tasks